Pigeon Magazine

 THE BRIEF

 Create a community, a safe space for creators to tell their story, share their work, and invite the world into theirs.
-It must be online and there must be a tangible release to create a collection and provides contributors with a published insight.
+The final work must be featured online as well as in print.
+There must be a tangible release in order to create a collection and provide accepted contributors with a final publication.

 INSIGHTS & LEARNINGS